Explore our collection

 Montepulciano, an important grape variety from Central Italy, was planted on our Estate fourteen years ago but it was only 4 rows of vines.
 We liked it so much that 8 years ago we planted additional 1.5 acres of the certified Italian clone VCR 10.
 We found out that this variety is late ripening, even later then the Cabernet Sauvignon.
 There are currently less than 10 tons harvested of this variety in Sonoma County.
 It is the grower’s variety-with its beautiful and perfect, dark berried clusters, uniformly hanging from the vines.
 The 2018 is our second year of updated line of more upscale and unique blends under the Trentadue label.
 This is a truly winemakers blend of all handpicked barrels all made from the young vines.
 Honoring the Trentadue family heritage and traditions we offer you this classic Italian variety.
 The wine is deeply colored, with intense blueberry and plum aromas, solid tannins and firm acidity.

-The 2017 Trentadue Estate Hearts Desire Petite Sirah is the first vintage of our new vision for the Trentadue line of wines.
-This is a truly a winemakers blend of all handpicked barrels.
-All 8 barrels of Petite Sirah selection came entirely from Block 405 and it was all fermented in open top fermenters.
-The 2017 Petite Sirah berries were very small and slightly dehydrated resulting in an impressive wine with very dark, opaque color, beautiful nose of concentrated blue berries and blackberries that leads to a full body mouth feel with engagingly soft tannins.
-The aging in 60% new oak barrels brings in delicious smoky, toasty and chocolaty aromas that blend in perfectly with the fruit.
-Overall the aromas are of fresh dark fruit and very attractive.
-Longevity, if stored properly, is one of the virtues of this variety and it will give you the most enjoyment in 5-8 years.
+The 2018 Trentadue Estate Petite Sirah is the second vintage of our new vision for the Trentadue line of wines.
+This is a truly winemakers blend of all handpicked barrels.
+All 8 barrels of this Petite Sirah selection came entirely from Block 405 and it was all fermented in open top fermenters.
+Block 405 Petite Sirah is located on top of ancient creek with very sandy soils with low fertility causing the vines to produce tiny clusters with small berries.
+The result is an impressive wine with very dark, opaque color, beautiful nose of concentrated blue berries and blackberries that leads to a full body mouth feel with engagingly soft tannins.
+The aging in 38% new French and 13 % new American oak barrels brings in delicious smoky, toasty and chocolaty aromas that blend in perfectly with the fruit.
+Overall, the aromas are of fresh dark fruit and very attractive.
+Longevity, if stored properly, is one of the virtues of this variety and it will give you the most enjoyment in 5-8 years, or for the brave ones and those who appreciate the beauty of aged wines should wait longer than a decade.

 45% Sangiovese 31% Montepulciano 24% Merlot